Btaylor007/read-14.sh/README.md

 What Google Learned From Its Quest to Build the Perfect Team

 Discussion Questions
 What are three key factors that contribute to psychologically safe teams?
+Risk-taking and innovation, open communication and trust
 Evaluate, with details, a previous professional setting (or team) you were in with regards to psychological safety.
+The military is a great place where psychological safety is not practiced  but should be taught.
 What impact do teams that operate with a high degree of psychological safety have on their company and the team members?
+Teams that operate with a high degree have impact with communication, problem solving, quality of work, and creativeness